Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 - Allied AI moves toward enemy and enemy move toward allied AI based on distance.
 - Ally projectiles
 - Melee attack animations and damage based on distance.
+- Border tests for when allies gets stuck.
+- Hero walking through ally
+- Targeting system.
+(The enemy and ally will continue to attack the current target.
+Do not want them to run off to random targets without defeating the first one.)

+Advanced.
+- Call command.
+(Protect hero or regroup.
+That way they will attack enemies close to the hero.)
 - Options for allied AI.
 (Dodge often, rapid melee attack, projectile attack, and balanced.)
-- Border tests for when allies gets stuck.
-- Hero walking through ally

 Possible errors include:
 - Walking over holes